TexasInstruments/jacinto-ai-devkit/README.md

 Please browse those links to read the documentation as well as to get the git URLs for cloning the repositories.

+### Benchmark / Model Hub / Model Zoo

+We are building a Benchamrk / Model Hub / Model Zoo with several trained **models** that are optimized for **speed & accuracy**.
+Please visit [PyTIDL Benchmark & Model Hub](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/pytidl-benchmark/browse) for more information.

+This benchmark / model hub provides provides tutorials, examples and scripts for model import, model inferencing, accuracy benchamrk and performance estimation.

+The model hub also provides scripts for doing accuracy benchmark on public models as well as internally trained models hosted at the [Jacinto AI Model Zoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)

 ### Repositories